SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 ### Repeatability
 Consider how often a test is run.
 If it is run across multiple builds, or if the same test needs to be run on different data sets or browsers then it may be worth automating.

 For example, if a test is run on Chrome, edge and firefox then automating it delivers more ROI since that is now 3 less tests the tester has to perform.
-Similarly, if the test needs to be run on 100 different words, then that is 100 less tests the tester has to perform.

 ### Complexity
 How easy is it for a human to test?
 If it requires many inputs where a human might make a mistake, then automating it could be a good idea.